bbatsov/emacsredux/_posts/2021-08-11-submitting-a-package-to-nongnu-elpa.md

 result for clojure-mode](https://elpa.nongnu.org/nongnu/clojure-mode.html).
 At this point you can install `clojure-mode` from NonGNU ELPA!

+In the end of the day it turned out that submitting your packages on NonGNU ELPA is almost as easy as submitting them to MELPA.
+There's no overhead for the development process (everything stays the way you like), there are no additional copyright requirements.
+Actually, everything in this article applies to GNU ELPA as well, with the caveat that you'll have to assign the copyright for your packages to the FSF and you'll be limited when it comes to accepting contributions from people who haven't signed the FSF copyright agreement.

 That's all I have for you today.
-I hope this article will inspire some of you to submit their favorite packages to NonGNU ELPA!
-I've already submitted patches for a few more packages that I maintain, and I hope to eventually have my entire Emacs "portfolio" available there.
+I hope this article will inspire some (more?) of you to submit their favorite packages to NonGNU ELPA![^2] I've already submitted patches for a few more packages that I maintain, and I hope to eventually have my entire Emacs "portfolio" available there.
 Keep hacking!

 [^1]: Packages on NonGNU ELPA can only have dependencies available in GNU ELPA and NonGNU ELPA.
+[^2]: Don't forget that this package repository will be enabled by default in Emacs 28.